Boundary values in ultradistribution spaces related to extended Gevrey regularity: Main result

 \section{Main result}

-The condition $(M.2)$ (also knows as the stability under the ultradifferentiable operators), essential for the boundary value theorems in the framework of ultradistribution spaces \cite{Pilipovic-01, Komatsuultra1, Rainer}, is in our approach replaced by the condition $\widetilde{(M.2)}$.
+The condition $(M.2)$ (also known as the stability under the ultradifferentiable operators), essential for the boundary value theorems in the framework of ultradistribution spaces \cite{Pilipovic-01, Komatsuultra1}, is in our approach replaced by the condition $\widetilde{(M.2)}$.
+We note that in \cite{Rainer} a more general condition than $(M.2)$ is considered.
 In the case of the sequence $M_p^{\tau,\s}=p^{\t p^{\s}}$, $p\in \N$, the asymptotic behaviour given in Lemma \ref{OcenazaAsociranu} is essentially used to prove our main result as follows.

 \begin{te} Let $\s>1$, $U$ be an open set in $\Rd$, $\Gamma$ an open cone in $\Rd$ and $\gamma >0$.
 Assume that $F(z)$, $ z \in Z $ is an analytic function, where

 and such that \be |F(z)|\leq A |y|^{ - H \Big( \frac{\ln (1/|y|)}{\ln ( \ln (1/|y|)) }\Big)^{\frac{1}{\s-1}}},\quad z=x+iy\in Z,\nonumber \ee for some $A,H>0$ (resp. for every $H>0$ there exists $A>0$).
 Then \be \dss F(x+iy)\to F(x+i 0), \quad y\to 0,\, y\in \Gamma, \ee in $ {\D}^{'(\s)}(U)$ (resp. $ {\D}^{'\{\s\}}(U)$).